apache/openwhisk-package-pushnotifications/README.md

 - `gcmVisibility`: private/public - Visibility of this notification, which affects how and when the notifications are revealed on a secure locked screen.
 - `gcmPayload`: Custom JSON payload that will be sent as part of the notification message.
 For example: `-p gcmPayload "{\"hi\":\"hello\"}"`
 - `gcmPriority`: Sets the priority of the message.
-- `gcmSound`: The sound file (on device) that will be attempted to play when the notification arrives on the device.
+- `gcmSound`: The sound file (on the device) that will be attempted to play when the notification arrives on the device.
 - `gcmTimeToLive`: This parameter specifies how long (in seconds) the message will be kept in GCM storage if the device is offline.
 - `gcmStyleType`: Specifies the type of expandable notifications.
 The possible values are `bigtext_notification`, `picture_notification`, `inbox_notification`.
 - `gcmStyleTitle`: Specifies the title of the notification.
 The title is displayed when the notification is expanded.
 Title must be specified for all three expandable notification.